MikeTheDA/World-Population-Project-v2/README.md

 # Introduction
-**🌎 This project examines the total population of 217 countries & territories around the world from 1960 to 2023 🌎**
+**This project examines the total population of 217 countries & territories around the world from 1960 to 2023 🌎**

 Shortcut to all the SQL queries used:
 [project folder](/project/)